Zanny Minton Beddoes

 Susan Jean Elisabeth "Zanny" Minton Beddoes (born July 1967) is a British journalist.
 She is the editor-in-chief of The Economist, the first woman to hold the position.
 She began working for the magazine in 1994 as its emerging markets correspondent.

+On February 2, 2015, she became editor-in-chief of The Economist, and the first woman to hold the position.
+She is also a member of the board of directors of The Economist Group.

 Education and early life

-Born in Shropshire, Minton Beddoes was educated at Moreton Hall School near Oswestry, received a Bachelor of Arts degree at the University of Oxford, where she studied Philosophy, Politics and Economics (PPE) as an undergraduate student of St Hilda's College, Oxford.
-She earned a master's degree at Harvard University as a Kennedy Scholar from 1989-1990, and had the scholarship fully renewed for an additional year.
+Born in Shropshire, Minton Beddoes was educated at Moreton Hall School near Oswestry, and received a Bachelor of Arts degree at the University of Oxford, where she studied Philosophy, Politics and Economics (PPE) as an undergraduate student of St Hilda's College, Oxford.
+She earned a master's degree at Harvard University as a Kennedy Scholar from 1989 to 1990, and had the scholarship fully renewed for an additional year.